 pureCru Wines were available for tasting in the Wines On First tasting room located in a small courtyard behind Oenotri Restaurant (excellent Italian cuisine) just off of 1st First Street in Downtown Napa.
 The main tasting room is open by walk-in – a smaller adjoining room can be reserved for private tastings, pairings and or lunch.

 NOTE: pureCru moved out of this tasting room in late 2019 and their wines are no longer available for tastings here.
+There is a possibility they may open up another retail outlet in the future – and if so, we will be sure to visit and update this review accordingly.

 When Wines on First was open, a first in the city of Napa was this tasting room’s partnership with a restaurant (Oenotri).
 Oenotri used to serve full meals inside the Wines on First tasting room.
 The restaurant menu changes daily – but the wines do not.
 Dinners are paired with a select number of wines poured in the tasting room.
 And having food paired with these wines ties in well with Mitch’s philosophy of making wines that go with food.